bradleyboehmke/bradleyboehmke/about.md

 </p>

 <p>
-I am also an adjunct assistant professor at the Air Force Institute of Technology (AFIT).
-My academic research focuses on developing econometric models, algorithms and applications for forecasting, analyzing and visualizing data.
-I’ve also dabbled in text analysis and written a book on data wrangling with R.
+I am also an adjunct assistant professor at the <a href="http://www.afit.edu/">Air Force Institute of Technology (AFIT)</a>.
+My <a href="http://bradleyboehmke.github.io/cv/#publications">academic research</a> focuses on developing econometric models, algorithms and applications for forecasting, analyzing and visualizing data.
+I’ve also dabbled in text analysis and written a <a href="https://leanpub.com/datawranglingwithr">book on data wrangling with R</a>.
 </p>

 <p>